 Also called a non-competition agreement, a non-compete agreement is where an employee of a company agrees not to compete with that company if the employee ever quits or is terminated.
 Non-compete agreements are usually found in an employment contract.

 Typically, non-compete provisions spell out a specific time frame (such as a year) during which the former employee is prohibited from working for a competitor.
-And some non-compete clauses specify a geographic area where the former employee may not compete against the company.
+Some non-compete clauses specify a geographic area where the former employee may not compete against the company.

 The purpose of non-compete agreements is to make employees think twice about quitting since – if they do – they would be prohibited from working in the same profession for a significant period of time.
 Without non-compete agreements, employers risk putting time and expense into training workers only to have the workers leave and bring their skills to a competitor.